 He chuckled.
 When they got to his room, Blinky was in there dusting.
 Hermione let out a small shriek.

-"It's alright, Hermione.
+"It's all right, Hermione.
 Blinky is a house elf.
 Blinky, I told you that you don't have to clean my room for me."

 "Blinky is sorry, Master Harry.
 But Blinky is knowing you isn't supposed to be here now."

-"It's alright.
+"It's all right.
 I'd like you to meet my new friend, Hermione Granger."
 Hermione smiled at being introduced as his friend.